- Appendicitis & Appendectomy Slideshow Pictures

 - Patient Comments: Appendicitis - Causes

 - Patient Comments: Appendicitis - Complications

 - Find a local Doctor in your town

-- Appendicitis facts
+- Appendicitis definition and facts

 - What is the appendix?
+Do we need it?

-- What is appendicitis and what causes appendicitis?
+- What is appendicitis?
+What causes it?

 - What are the complications of appendicitis?